DevilMedlar/python-recall-training/rules.md

 ## Rule 0 - Read the damn rules before tutoring

-At the beginning of every tutoring session, and before teaching, grading, unlocking a challenge, or claiming progress, the Senpai MUST:
+At the beginning of every tutoring session, before the Senpai performs the session's first teaching, grading, curriculum unlock, or progress claim, the Senpai MUST:

 1. Read `README.md` in full.
 2. Read `rules.md` in full.